beancount/ledger2beancount/docs/manual.md

 2. postings can't have tags ([issue 144](https://bitbucket.org/blais/beancount/issues/144)).

-Because of these limitations, ledger2beancount offers two ways to handle tags using the `tag_as_metadata` variable:
+Because of the first limitation, ledger2beancount offers two ways to handle transaction-level tags using the `tag_as_metadata` variable:

 If `tag_as_metadata` is `true`, tags will be stored as metadata with the key `tags`.
-This works both for transactions and postings.
 This option should be seen as a workaround because metadata with the key `tags` is not treated the same way by beancount as proper tags.

-If `tag_as_metadata` is `false`, transaction tags will be put after the narration as tags.
-Because of the limitation in beancount, posting-level tags are currently ignored.
+If `tag_as_metadata` is `false`, transaction tags will be put after the narration as tags (the expected and default behaviour).

+Posting-level tags are currently always stored as metadata `tags` (regardless of `tag_as_metadata`) since postings in beancount can't have tags (yet).

 Ledger's `apply tag` directive is supported.
 If the string to apply is metadata or a link (according to `link_match`, see below), the information